By Steve Levine

 Initial questionnaire

-You answer questions online or by phone about your diagnosis, symptoms, work history, and herbicide use.
+You answer questions online about your diagnosis, symptoms, work history, and herbicide use.
 This helps a law firm quickly see whether your story fits known exposure patterns.

 Detailed interview